GENERAL FAQs ABOUT THE COMPACT

 Physicians should check their eligibility BEFORE applying.
 If they are found to be ineligible after starting the application process, their application fee will not be refunded.

 Physicians can compare the fee structures for each participating state at our What Does it Cost to Participate in the Compact? page.

 The physician’s State of Principal License reviews the physician’s application and qualifications, including conducting a criminal background check.
 If the physician meets all requirements, a formal Letter of Qualification is issued by the State of Principal License, indicating that the physician may participate in the Compact.
 The physician then selects the states within the Compact where he or she wishes to be licensed.
 These states, upon receiving the physician’s formal Letter of Qualification, issue a license.

 After issuing a license to a physician who has received a Letter of Qualification for the Compact, the medical board that has issued the license may ask for additional, ancillary information to fulfill the requirements of their respective medical practice act and their operational requirements.
 The license holder is required to comply with these requests, and failure to do so may result in action against the license by the issuing medical board.

-Physicians who apply but do not meet the requirements of the Compact may not participate and are duly notified by the SPL.
+Physicians who apply but do not meet the requirements of the Compact may not participate and are notified via email.
 Physicians who are deemed ineligible and have questions should contact their State of Principal License.